art, writing

 Not knowing what to do, but confident in painting anyway, he started putting small dabs of paint on the white canvas.
 A few dabs of Burnt Sienna here, a few dabs of Cadmium Yellow there.
 The dabs never touched and never mixed.
 After a while he stepped back to look at his progress.
 He liked the painting but liked the individual dabs of paint even more.
 He made a pot of coffee and came back to look.
 He became more and more fascinated with each dab of paint.

 “Look at this dab of Vandyke Brown here,” he said to himself.
 “It is like a little person, just living in my world being different.
 Certainly different from Alizarin Crimson.
 But look at this other dab of Vandyke Brown.
-It is over here but the same.
+It is over here but the same.”

 “You dabs of paint!
 How did you survive this?
 How are you so lucky simply because you are living on the edge?
 You must be something special!”
-He saved the cards for each dab of paint remaining and threw the others away.
-There were hundreds of dabs of paint that survived among 20 colors.
-Four colors were not at the edges somehow.
-He then gessoed the edges until no dabs of paint remained.

 He laid down in his studio, closed his eyes to sleep, and never woke up.